carlosedp/chisel-fpga-pinfinder/README.md

 To configure, add the pins to the IO section and constraints file and instantiate the PinFinder class in that pin.

-The project was tested on a Radiona ULX3S (where I already knew some pins) and then on the Storey Peak LED pins (that were already known too).
+It was tested on a Radiona ULX3S (where I already knew some pins) and then on the Storey Peak LED pins (that were already known too).

 Next the idea is to map the other pins like PCIe, QSFP control pins and etc.